Award success for AMRC apprentice20 September 2019

 “My apprenticeship has given me ambition and aspiration and made me realise there’s a lot of opportunities here.
 I would really like to progress and go on to do a degree.”

-James Lindsay, IMG project engineer, said Rebecca is a very worthy winner and everyone at the AMRC is rooting for her.
-He said: “We are all incredibly proud of her and what she’s achieved.
+James Lindsay, IMG project engineer, said Rebecca is a very worthy winner: “We are all incredibly proud of her and what she’s achieved.
 She has the right attitude, passion and commitment we value.

 “Rebecca has completed a wide variety projects since she started at the AMRC, covering mechanical interface designs, controls cabinet builds and machine vision programming.
 Her have-a-go attitude has allowed her to confidently perform tasks she thought were beyond her capabilities.